Plant Finder

 Edible Qualities

-Yummy Sweet Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Yummy Sweet Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small yellow peppers (which are technically 'berries') with orange overtones which are usually ready for picking from mid summer to early fall.
 The fruit will often fade to red over time.
 The peppers have a sweet taste and a crisp texture.

 The peppers are most often used in the following ways: